barneyb/johann/documentation/docs/library/index.md

 I am a dynamically resizing builder for null-terminated byte strings.

 * `pub fn StringBuilder__new(int capacity) ` - I create new builder, with the given initial capacity.
-* `pub fn StringBuilder_push(void* buf, char c) ` - I push a single character into the buffer, which will be automatically extended if the character won't fit.
+* `pub fn StringBuilder_push(void* self, char c) ` - I push a single character into the buffer, which will be automatically extended if the character won't fit.
-* `pub fn StringBuilder_into_chars(void* buf) ` - I consume the builder and produce a null-terminated byte string from it.
+* `pub fn StringBuilder_into_chars(void* self) ` - I consume the builder and produce a null-terminated byte string from it.

 <!--{/johanndoc:jstdlib/StringBuilder.jn}-->